option-t/option-t/README.md

     * We use only a pure [ECMAScript](https://tc39.es/ecma262/) feature to implement this library as possible except a packaging system or a legacy module system.
-    * This library is designed to be portable to any [host environments](https://tc39.es/ecma262/#host-environment) supporting a set of ECMAScript features which we uses, _at implementation code level (not at packaging level)_.
+    * This library is designed to be portable to any [host environments](https://tc39.es/ecma262/#host-environment) supporting a set of ECMAScript features which we use, _at implementation code level (not at packaging level)_.
     * We might provide a feature using [host defined](https://tc39.es/ecma262/#host-defined) facilities but they would be a __opt-in__.
 * **Tree shakable completely**.
 * **ES Module first**.
-    * Of course, we provides CommonJS too for a backward compatibility.
+    * Of course, we provide CommonJS too for backward compatibility.
-* **Enable to use with a programming styles that mixes a execution context between server and client across the boundary (e.g. [Qwik](https://github.com/BuilderIO/qwik)).**
+* **Enable to use with a programming styles that mixes an execution context between server and client across the boundary (e.g. [Qwik](https://github.com/BuilderIO/qwik)).**

 ## Motivation